2021 Climate Goals

 8. Travel lighter.
 Avoid flights, carpool, use public and active transport or buy an electric vehicle.

-Kilometer for kilometer, flying is the most damaging way to travel for the climate.
+Kilometre for kilometre, flying is the most climate damaging way to travel.
 Its been estimated that on average living car free will save 2.4 tonnes of CO2 a year whilst avoiding one return transatlantic flight will save 1.6 tonnes.
 Avoiding flights is a relatively easy way to have a huge impact, whilst limiting our driving related emissions also makes a big difference.
 If you'd like to go 'flight free' for a full year, you can add your name to Flight Free Australia's pledge here.

 9. Buy or install green electricity.
 Enhance this action by saving energy at home.